 If a new small business owner doesn’t do their homework, there is a season every year, when they will see the dramatic difference between profit and cash flow: tax time.

 That’s when many discover it’s possible to be profitable but cash poor at the same time.
 And that’s because they mismanaged their cash flow by, for example, overspending on inventory, or failing to collect money from their customers.

 “The thing that I see over and over again is people in a business that is actually making a profit, and when it comes time to pay taxes, and they say, well, ‘How can I owe taxes?
 Because I don’t have any money,'” says Caroline Grimm, author of Stop the Cash Flow Roller Coaster.

 For every dollar of profit, you get taxed.
 If you don’t put that money aside and protect it (ideally, in a dedicated bank account you never touch), you can easily find yourself not having the money you need when Uncle Sam holds his hand out.
-In fact, a 2014 GoDaddy survey found that 32 percent of small businesses fail to put money aside for tax time, and 12 percent don’t even have an idea of how much they’ll owe.

 That’s another reason why understanding cash flow is so important: you’ll know that just because your business shows it made a certain amount of money on paper, that doesn’t mean you actually have it on hand.

 Know Which Customers to Pick for Your Business

 Once you understand the significance of cash flow to your business, something becomes clear very quickly.
 “One of the keys to being successful in business and having a healthy cash flow: targeting the right customer,” says O’Berry.